Brian Eno: 1990s

 In September 1992, Eno released Nerve Net, an album utilising heavily syncopated rhythms with contributions from several former collaborators including Fripp, Benmont Tench, Robert Quine and John Paul Jones of Led Zeppelin fame.
 This album was a last-minute substitution for My Squelchy Life, which contained more pop oriented material, with Eno on vocals.
 Several tracks from My Squelchy Life later appeared on 1993's retrospective box set Eno Box II: Vocals, and the entire album was eventually released in 2014 as part of an expanded re-release of Nerve Net.
 Eno released The Shutov Assembly in 1992, recorded between 1985 and 1990.
 This album embraces atonality and abandons most conventional concepts of modes, scales and pitch.
 Emancipated from the constant attraction towards the tonic that underpins the Western tonal tradition, the gradually shifting music originally eschewed any conventional instrumentation, save for treated keyboards.

 During the 1990s, Eno worked increasingly with self-generating musical systems, the results of which he called generative music.
 This allows the listener to hear music that slowly unfolds in almost infinite non-repeating combinations of sound.
 In one instance of generative music, Eno calculated that it would take almost 10,000 years to hear the entire possibilities of one individual piece.
 Eno achieves this through the blending of several independent musical tracks of varying length.
 Each track features different musical elements and in some cases, silence.
 When each individual track concludes, it starts again re-configuring differently with the other tracks.
 He has presented this music in his own art and sound installations and those in collaboration with other artists, including I Dormienti (The Sleepers), Lightness: Music for the Marble Palace, and Music for Civic Recovery Centre.

 In 1993, Eno worked with the Manchester rock band James to produce two albums, Laid and Wah Wah.
 Laid was met with notable critical and commercial success both in the UK and the United States after its release in 1993.
 Wah Wah, in comparison, received a more lukewarm response after its release in 1994.

 One of Eno's better-known collaborations was with the members of U2, Luciano Pavarotti and several other artists in a group called Passengers.
 They produced the 1995 album Original Soundtracks 1, which reached No. 76 on the US Billboard charts and No. 12 in the UK Albums Chart.
-It featured a single, "Miss Sarajevo", which reached number 6 in the UK Singles Chart.
+It featured a single, "Miss Sarajevo", which reached No. 6 in the UK Singles Chart.
 This collaboration is chronicled in Eno's book A Year with Swollen Appendices, a diary published in 1996.
 In 1996, Eno scored the six-part fantasy television series Neverwhere.